 1) Set aside some self care time.

-Anxiety can make you feel really crap.
-So take some time for yourself.
-Have a cup of tea, a biscuit or have a bath with some relaxing scented candles and calming music or even your favourite TV programme.
+Anxiety can make you feel really bad.
+So, I would recommend that you take some time for yourself.
+Have a cup of tea and a biscuit or have a bath with some relaxing scented candles and calming music or even your favourite TV programme.
 Write it on your calendar and have a regular day for you.
 It can help if you're going somewhere where you may feel anxious so you can try and have some time before you leave or if you're alone in the house, it can help take your mind off it.
 Make you a priority.

 2) Don't let fear rule you.